ManojReddy-1218/asic-design-class/README.md

 	<summary>ASIC Lab 6</summary>
 	<br>

-# RISC-V Pre-Synthesis Simulation using Icarus Verilog, GTKWave, and Makerchip
+# Conversion of TL-Verilog to Verilog with Sandpiper: Simulation and Waveform Analysis

 ## Aim